 Tips to Get Better Sleep in the Second Trimester

 It is not very common to experience sleeping discomfort in your second trimester.
-But if you do, following tips will help you to sleep sound:
+But if you do, the following tips will help you to sleep sound:

 - Light Meals Before Bed Time: It is recommended to eat healthy and light food before bedtime to get a good sleep.
-It is often seen that heavy meals may cause indigestion or heart burns resulting in improper sleep and discomfort.
+It is often seen that heavy meals may cause indigestion or heartburn resulting in improper sleep and discomfort.
 It is also recommended to have dinner at least two to three hours before your bedtime.

 - Stick to Your Bed Time Routine: Sticking to a fixed routine ensures better sleep.
 Therefore it is suggested that you sleep early and at the same time every night to get a sound sleep.
 Adhering to a schedule naturally makes you sleepy during that time every night.

 - Relax Before Sleeping: As you approach your bedtime, it is very important that you keep your mind and body relaxed.
 Refrain from indulging in any strenuous activity close to bedtime.
-It is very important to give your body time to relax and prepare for the sleep.
+It is very important to give your body time to relax and prepare for sleep.
 Listening to soothing music or a warm water bath may help you to unwind and relax.

 How Exercise Can Help You to Get Better Sleep?

 Pregnant or not pregnant, exercising has immense health benefits for everyone, and good sleep is one of them.
 Exercising helps you maintain a good physical and mental balance of your body.
 Therefore, if you have not been exercising till now, then you may start now, to get better sleep.
-It is recommended that you exercise in the mornings or evenings but refrain from exercising close to the bedtime.
-Talk to a health professional about how you can implement various forms of exercise to gain the maximum benefit out of it during pregnancy.
+It is recommended that you exercise in the mornings or evenings but refrain from exercising close to bedtime.
+Talk to a health professional about how you can implement various forms of exercise to gain the maximum benefit during pregnancy.
 It is also a good idea to join a pregnancy class to learn the correct ways of exercising for your physical well-being and also for the betterment of your growing foetus.